Spontaneous abortion, by definition, is death of the fetus; it may increase the risk of spontaneous abortion in subsequent pregnancies.

 Classification of Abortion

-About 20 to 30% of women with confirmed pregnancies bleed during the first 20 wk of pregnancy; half of these women spontaneously abort.
-Thus, incidence of spontaneous abortion is about 10 to 15% in confirmed pregnancies.
+About 20 to 30% of women with confirmed pregnancies bleed during the first 20 weeks of pregnancy; half of these women spontaneously abort.
+Thus, incidence of spontaneous abortion is up to about 20% in confirmed pregnancies.
 Incidence in all pregnancies is probably higher because some very early abortions are mistaken for a late menstrual period.

 Isolated spontaneous abortions may result from certain viruses—most notably cytomegalovirus, herpesvirus, parvovirus, and rubella virus—or from disorders that can cause sporadic abortions or recurrent pregnancy loss (eg, chromosomal or mendelian abnormalities, luteal phase defects).
 Other causes include immunologic abnormalities, major trauma, and uterine abnormalities (eg, fibroids, adhesions).
 Most often, the cause is unknown.